 - Must have complete history and physical examination within 45 days of study entry and digital rectal examination of prostate within 180 days of study entry

-- Prior surgery (including TURP), cryosurgery, radiofrequency ablation, chemotherapy or radiation for PCa
+- Prior surgery (not including TURP), cryosurgery, radiofrequency ablation, chemotherapy or radiation for PCa

 - Prior or planned androgen deprivation or bilateral orchiectomy

 - Distant metastases, or clinically or pathologically involved lymph nodes confirmed by a CT scan within 365 days of study entry

 - Hip prosthesis, inflammatory bowel disease or connective tissue disorder such as active scleroderma or lupus

 - History of other malignancies within the past 5 years

 - Individuals who have AIDS (CD4 < 200 or an AIDS-defining illness) or are HIV positive and not on HAART therapy are ineligible.

 Massachusetts General HospitalAbramson Cancer Center of the University of Pennsylvania